getbeyondpay/docs/source/index.html.md

 }
 ```

 If the card is an EMV/chip card, then the user will be presented with an option to select whichever Applications reside on the chip (that is, they can select an Application ID associated with either Credit or Debit, depending on their card) regardless of what tender type is sent in the request.
 If the `UNKNOWN` tender type is used, the cardholder will similarly be prompted to select either the credit or debit application on the chip.

 If the card is magnetic stripe only and capable of being processed as either a debit or a credit transaction, then it will be processed as whatever tender type is sent in the request.
 If `UNKNOWN` is selected, the cardholder will likewise be prompted to make the selection.

-Transaction types may be defined as follows:
+Transaction types are defined as follows:

-`SALE` - authorizes a card and captures it, placing it in the batch for settlement
+- `SALE` - authorizes a card and captures it, placing it in the batch for settlement
-`SALE_AUTH` - authorizes a card but does not capture it, holding the cardholder's funds until the capture transaction is performed (or until 7 days at which time the authorization is voided)
+- `SALE_AUTH` - authorizes a card but does not capture it, holding the cardholder's funds until the capture transaction is performed (or until 7 days at which time the authorization is voided)
-`REFUND` - this is the preferred transaction for both refunding and voiding; if the original transaction is still in an unsettled batch, the gateway will perform a void/reversal transaction; if the original transaction has already settled, then the gateway will perform a refund to the original card.
+- `REFUND` - this is the preferred transaction for both refunding and voiding; if the original transaction is still in an unsettled batch, the gateway will perform a void/reversal transaction; if the original transaction has already settled, then the gateway will perform a refund to the original card.
 See below notice.
-`TOKENADD` - this transaction only tokenizes a given card number and does not perform any financial adjustments to the account
+- `TOKENADD` - this transaction only tokenizes a given card number and does not perform any financial adjustments to the account
-`CAPTURE` - used to capture a previous `SALE_AUTH` transaction and add it to the batch for settlement
+- `CAPTURE` - used to capture a previous `SALE_AUTH` transaction and add it to the batch for settlement

 <aside class="notice">
 Additional data elements are presented in the following sections that cover industry-specific use cases and provide more detailed workflows.
 </aside>

-## Basic Sale Options
+## Basic Sale

 ```json
 {